tym-network/questionsbox/README.md

 - Allow the users to start a session on their own (loop by itself, instructions are provided in the app)
 - Supports multiple languages for questions: write your questions in any language, the user will chose the one he/she prefers before the questions start
 - Interface available in English and in French (and can easily be extended if someone wishes to translate it in an another language)
-- Customize the title to make it match your event
+- Customize the title, the logo and even the buzz sound to make it match your event
+- Edit the questions directly in the app

 ## Compatibility